 How To Increase Your Page Rank beyond UX Design

 Here are some definitive first steps to help increase your page rank on search engine result pages.
 It’s good to remember that we are not talking about being in first place right now as much as we are doing things to get on the first page over a period of time.
 Page ranking is very competitive and is very fluid.
 This means there are a lot of factors that determine page rank and the algorithm does change periodically which means you can’t sit idle once you have increased your rankings.

 SEO is a collection of techniques and processes to update strategic files in your website that make it easier for Google to find and index your site.
 This helps to ensure Google gives the correct search results each time for its users and delivers it quickly.
 In addition, Google rewards good SEO practices by giving you higher page rankings/visibility on search results, attracting more visitors to your site.

 - Pay Per Click Ads

-Because SEO can take time before it pays off, Pay Per Click Ads including Google Adwords is one of the easiest and cost-effective ways to get your website on the first page of search engines.
-This can be done fairly quickly to provide a boost of traffic to your website.
+Because SEO can take time before it pays off, Pay Per Click Ads, including Google Adwords, is one of the easiest and cost-effective ways to get your website on the first page of search engines.
+This change can be done fairly quickly to provide a boost of traffic to your website.
 By using PPC, you are paying each time someone clicks on your ad.
 You set a bid on how much you are willing to pay for each click.
 The higher your bid, the higher on the page you will get.
 Paid ads can be set up to easily target a specific audience based on their location or specific keywords they type.